A Double Auction for Charging Scheduling among Vehicles Using DAG-Blockchains: Blockchain-based Charging Scheduling System

-In our BCS system, we use asymmetric cryptography such as the elliptic curve digital signature algorithm \cite{johnson2001elliptic} for system initialization.
+In our BCS system, we use an asymmetric cryptography, such as the elliptic curve digital signature algorithm \cite{johnson2001elliptic}, for system initialization.
 Each EV $V_i\in\mathbb{V}$ registers on a trusted authority to be a legitimate node through obtaining a unique identification $ID_i$ that is associated with its license plate and a certificate $Cer_i$ that is signed by the private key of authority to certify the authenticity of this identity.
 After verifying its certificate, the EV $V_i$ can join this system and be assigned with a public/private key pair $(PK_i,SK_i)$ where its public key works as a pseudonym that is open to all nodes and its private key that is kept by itself.
-In asymmetric encryption, the message encrypted by the public key can be decrypted by corresponding private key, and vice versa.
-After joining this system, there is a set of wallet address $\{W_{i(k)}\}_{k=1}^\theta$ owned by the EV $V_i$.
+In asymmetric encryption, the message encrypted by the public key can be decrypted by a corresponding private key, and vice versa.
+After joining this system, there is a set of wallet address $\{W_{i(k)}\}_{k=1}^\theta$ owned by the EV $V_i$, where we assume there are $\theta$ wallets for each entity.
 Thus, the account of each EV $V_i\in\mathbb{V}$ that joins this system can be denoted by $AE_i=\{ID_i,Cer_i,(PK_i,SK_i),\{W_{i(k)}\}_{k=1}^\theta\}$.
 Similarly, the account of each CS $C_j\in\mathbb{C}$ can be denoted by $CE_j=\{ID_j,Cer_j,(PK_j,SK_j),\{W_{j(k)}\}_{k=1}^\theta\}$.